patrikboloz/cs350-props-03/README.md

 Add a search form to the property app that allows a user to query the **description** attribute of all property listings.
 Form should return all properties that contain at least one occurrence of the query in the description.

 ### 1. Add a view to properties/views.py to display the search form and handle form submissions.
 It will do double duty.
 See geoquery/views.py (https://github.com/rmedinahu/cs350lab12/blob/master/geoquery/views.py) for example used in lab.
-There will be slight differences for this assignment.
+Your view should inherit from generic.FormView

 a.
 The form handling will need to be implemented in get_context_data for your view.
 It is in this override that you can fetch the url query parameters.